Which Horizon Complete Recipes Get

 The second ingredient is barley, a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The fourth ingredient is chicken.
+The next ingredient is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.